 With this in mind, we looked at several of the most popular online tutoring platforms and examined their features to get a complete picture of what an ideal platform would look like.

-The online tutoring platform features can be divided into three sections: Students, Tutors, and Admins.
+To make a tutoring website first of all you should divide the platform into three sections: Students, Tutors, and Admins.
 Let’s list the most popular and essential features of modern marketplaces:

 Here learners can find a tutor in a certain subject.
 The scope of features may consist of: